 Who could have seen that coming?

 So, we’re going through the channels to stop this thievery, and you can help by reblogging, posting this on social media, etc., so whenever anyone does a search for Wid Bastian, this is what comes up.
 The courts and state Attorney Generals will do the rest, but sharing this info with your friends might keep them from wasting time and money with a thief.

 BTW, I have not lost one bit of sleep over this.
-I gambled and lost, and I’ve sought legal representation to ensure Wid Bastian and Cameron Davis are stopped.
+I gambled and lost, and I’ve sought legal representation to ensure Wid Bastian is stopped.
 So have at least 25 other victims of these assholes.